 The presence of asbestos in a building does not mean that the health of building occupants is necessarily endangered.
-As long as asbestos-containing material remains in good condition and is not disturbed, exposure is unlikely.
+If asbestos-containing material remains in good condition and is not disturbed, exposure is unlikely.

 The plan is available for review in the school administrative office during normal business hours.